 Through the early years, hockey legends continued to be inducted; however, high costs put the Hall of Fame construction in Kingston out of reach.

 In 1955, Canada’s Sports Hall of Fame was founded, and it was opened during that year’s CNE at Stanley Barracks on Exhibition grounds.
 They invited the Hockey Hall of Fame to set up a trophy exhibit.
-The display drew tremendous attention and continued over the next couple of years, with space gradually expanding.
+The display drew tremendous attention and continued over the next couple of years during the annual fair, with space gradually expanding.
+In 1957, the Hall of Fame relocated to the Administration/Press Building.

 Finding a Home at Exhibition Grounds